Last Updated on June 5, 2023 by Chase Manhattan

 If this is the case, just clean your car regularly.
 Make sure it has some strong aromatic scent so the cat won’t be attracted to it.

 Cats are creatures of habit.
 They will go where they can find a familiar scent.
 So, if the cat peed in your yard or on your car, it will come back for sure.

-That’s why you need to remove any familiar scents from your yard.
-The way to do that is just to wash your yard regularly with a garden hose.
+That’s why you need to remove any familiar scents from your yard, cats frequent locations they’ve marked as a way of establishing their territory.
+To resolve this, just to wash your yard regularly with a garden hose.

 Of course, you can’t do this if you are causing water problems to your neighbors.

 This solution is only for car owners that park in the street, and it may not be the best solution if you’re looking for something that may be better as a long term solution.